bbelderbos/emojisearcher/README.md

 faster:🏃
 ```

+Note that you can use (inline) comments.

-Now with the preferences in place your shiny new emojis kick in 🎉
+Now with the preferences in place your shiny new emojis kick in first 🎉

 ```
 $ emo heart
 Copied ❤️ to clipboard

+(no more 💓)

 $ emo cool
 Copied 😎 to clipboard

+(no more 🆒)
 ```

-💡 I was considering making this file updatable via the app, but it adds extra complexity and command line arguments.
-I like to keep it simple for now and it's easy enough to update the preferences file in your editor.
+Enjoy!

 ### Running the tests and other tools